RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

 * Many other things of a similar essence

 The search syntax uses a couple of unique characters to indicate relationships or to identify classes and ids.
+Let's review them.

 * ``.`` is used to specify a class, so ``.category`` finds all tags that have the attribute ``class=category``. ``tag.class`` makes that more specific and limits the results to just the particular tags that have that class.
 For example, ``span.category`` will only select span tags with ``class=category``.